flywire/python_ooo_dev_tools/docs/dev_docs/tute_ss.rst

             .. group-tab:: None

-The Calc.open_doc() class takes in the filename and loader, and returns a value of the workbook data type.
+The :py:meth:`~.Calc.open_doc` class takes in the filename and loader, and returns a value of the workbook data type.
 This Workbook object represents the Excel file, a bit like how a File object represents an opened text file.

-Remember that example.xlsx needs to be in the current working directory in order for you to work with it.
+Remember that ``example.xlsx`` needs to be in the current working directory in order for you to work with it.
-You can find out what the current working directory is by importing os and using os.getcwd(), and you can change the current working directory using os.chdir().
+You can find out what the current working directory is by importing ``os`` and using ``os.getcwd()``, and you can change the current working directory using ``os.chdir()``.

 .. _tute_ss_get_sheet_wb: